19hours/sg-statutes/Acts/Maintenance of Religious Harmony Act.md

 (2) Notwithstanding the provisions of any written law to the contrary, a District Court shall have the jurisdiction to impose the maximum penalty prescribed for an offence under this Act.

-### Sanction of Public Prosecutor
+### Consent of Public Prosecutor

 17\.
-No court shall take cognizance of any offence under this Act except with the consent of the Public Prosecutor.
+No court shall try any offence under this Act except with the consent of the Public Prosecutor.

+[Act 15 of 2010 wef 02/01/2011]

 ### Decisions under Act not justiciable